Ashmoor Hockey Club

 The Men's 2nd Team won promotion to the Men's Verde Recreo Hockey League Southern 2 during the 2017–18 season coming behind Devonport Service in the second with a goal difference of 69 in the 2017–18 Verde Recreo Men's Hockey League South West 1, which this season will be the highest the 2s have ever played in league history.

 Many players have represented Devon county and played for the West of England teams, and several players have made the full England Junior squads, the Wales squads, and 6 being selected for the UK Lions.

 As of 2023-24 they compete in the Men's national league western division.

 Senior teams

-As of the 2023–24 season Ashmoor has Five senior teams:
+As of the 2023–24 season Ashmoor has six senior teams: